unixorn/ha-mqtt-discoverable/README.md

 # Instantiate the selection
 my_selection = Select(settings, my_callback, user_data)

-# Publish the select's discoverability message to let HA automatically notice it
+# Publish the select's discovery message to let HA automatically notice it
 my_selection.write_config()

 # Or set the initial state of the selection, which also makes it discoverable